memory009/Carla-notebook/README.md

 ```
 find more information about CARLA map [here](https://carla.readthedocs.io/en/latest/core_map/)

-accessed and manipulated through the Python API:
+The spectator and its properties can be accessed and manipulated through the Python API:
 ```bash
 # Retrieve the spectator object
 spectator = world.get_spectator()